uodataservices/computing-basics/README.md

 :-)

-And yes I've seen CompSci professors on Macs bouncing on the left-arrow key because they didn't know about the Alt-click position-on-command-line trick in Terminal ;-)
+And yes, before we forked this repository at least one of us on a Mac bounced on the left-arrow key because we didn't know about the Alt-click position-on-command-line trick in Terminal ;-)

 ## About